QuickBooks Blog

 If you expect your income in the current year to be the same or higher than last year, this is usually the easiest and safest strategy for figuring out your estimated tax.
 Just be ready to make up any shortfall in your taxes for the year when you file your return.

-The IRS can penalize individuals and corporations who don’t file quarterly taxes on due dates.
+The IRS can penalize individuals and corporations who don’t file and pay quarterly taxes by the due dates.
 However, they make paying these taxes relatively easy.
-You can use Form 1040-ES to estimate your quarterly taxes and then file and pay online.
-You can also link your bank account to EFTPS.gov, known as the electronic federal tax payment system.
+You can use Form 1040-ES to estimate your taxes and then choose from several payment options:

 Estimated tax tips for business owners